 As many as half of all children with ADHD also have a learning disability (LD).
 Find out more about the symptoms in the self-test below.

-If your child continues to struggle academically even after treatment for ADHD, he or she may be among the 30 to 50 percent of individuals with ADHD who also have a learning disability (LD).
+If your child continues to struggle academically even after treatment for attention deficit disorder (ADHD or ADD), he or she may be among the 30 to 50 percent of individuals with ADHD who also have a learning disability (LD).
 The symptoms in this self-test relate primarily to elementary school, which is when LD is most often identified.
 Complete this test and take the results to an education professional for evaluation.